 Professor Lizzy Cross

-Professor Lizzy Cross, Professor of Structural Dynamics and Head of Department shares more about the real-world impact of her research and creating a welcoming and inclusive department where all can thrive.
+Professor Lizzy Cross, Professor of Structural Dynamics and former Head of Department shares more about the real-world impact of her research and creating a welcoming and inclusive department where all can thrive.

 Lizzy stands in front of a small-scale airplane